Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/README.md

 # The OpenAI ChatGPT AI Assistant for Optimizely Content Cloud (CMS)

 ## Epicweb.Optimizely.AIAssistant Plugin
-The plugin provides assistance with suggestions, spell-checking, translations, and much more for input fields in an intuitive way within the Optimizely CMS.
+The plugin provides assistance with suggestions, spell-checking, translations, and much more for input fields in an intuitive way within the Optimizely CMS and Customizable Commerce platform

+CMS 12 and Commerce 14

 ## Links (todo)
 - Installation